 Storage of Data

 Practice Better stores data in Canadian and US data centers.
-Both Canada and US (limited to Privacy Shield certified entities) are acknowledged as countries which provide adequate levels of data protection outside of the EU:
+Both Canada1 and the US2 are acknowledged as countries which provide adequate levels of data protection outside of the EU:

 More details on AWS GDPR compliance can be found here: